SSX (2012 video game)

 SSX is a 2012 snowboarding video game developed by EA Canada and published by Electronic Arts under its EA Sports label.
 Released on PlayStation 3 and Xbox 360 in early 2012, it is a reboot of the SSX series and the sixth installment overall.
 The game was revealed at the Spike Video Game Awards in 2010 under the working title SSX: Deadly Descents, the game's trailer appeared to show a much darker direction to the series than previous entries, though later footage revealed a return to a lighter tone.
 SSX includes the use of real locations, rather than the fictional courses of past games.

-The game received positive reviews from critics, who praised the motivation behind its development.
+The game received positive reviews from critics.